 Network Topology

-When using an ADSL router as a repeater, understanding network topology is crucial.
-Here are two primary configurations:
+When ADSL router is being used as a repeater, comprehending network topology is very important.
+Below are the two main configurations:

 Single Network (Same SSID)

-• Seamless Roaming: Devices can switch between the primary router and the repeater without disconnecting.
+Seamless Roaming: Devices can easily move from the primary router to the repeater and vice versa without being disconnected.

-• Channel Management: Use different channels for the primary router and repeater to reduce interference.
+Channel Management: Assign different channels for the main router and the repeater to lessen the interference.

 Separate Networks (Different SSIDs)